-- You may be able to attend the court date by phone or video.
-This is called a "Remote Appearance."
-Call the Circuit Clerk or visit their website to find out how to do this.
-To find the phone number for your Circuit Clerk, visit illinoiscourts.gov/court/CircuitCourt/CircuitCourtJudg es/CCC County.asp. - Bring these items with you to court: - Photo I.D.; - Copies of all the documents you filed with the Circuit Clerk; - Copy of your Order Appointing Special Process Server, AND - Other papers or proof related to your Motion to Appoint Special Process Server. - Get to the courthouse at least 30 minutes early. - Go to the courtroom number listed on your court form.
+- o If your court date is by phone or video: - Make sure to have the call-in or login information for your court date and make sure your technology is working. - Follow the instructions on the court notice you received.
+Call the Circuit Clerk or Circuit Court or visit their websites for specific technology instructions. - Follow these recommendations to appear by phone or video: illinoiscourts.gov/self-help/court-by-phone-or-video. - Bring these items with you to court: - Photo I.D.; - Copies of all the documents you filed with the Circuit Clerk: - Copy of your Order Appointing Special Process Server; AND - Other papers or proof related to your Motion to Appoint Special Process Server. - Get to the courthouse at least 30 minutes early. - Go to the courtroom number listed on your court form.
 If your forms do not have a courtroom number, look for a list of cases at the courthouse, or ask the Circuit Clerk. - Check in with the courtroom staff and wait for your name and case number to be called. - When your case is called, walk up to the judge and introduce yourself.